obay/nutanix-sizer-cluster-specs/README.md

 GPUNone
 ```

-This script will take the previous example of a cluster specs, and reformat it into a nicer text that is copied to your clipboard so you can use in your technical proposal or other documentation easily.
+This script will take the previous example of a cluster specs, and reformat it into a nicer text that is copied to your clipboard so you can use it in your technical proposal or other documentation easily.

 ## Usage Steps